no-code-comments/SJTU-UMJI-Course-Files/VE215 Intro to Circuits/README.md

 ## Tips

-- The first exam will be EXTREMELY EASY!
-The second exam will be PARTICULARLY DIFFICULT!
-For the second exam, there will be lots of calculations.
-Be fully prepared for the problems containing three wye-delta transformation or more.
+- The difficulty of exams can vary in a large range, depending on the difficulty of calculations.
 - Most of the quizzes use the problems from the textbooks.
 - “The problem is very easy.
 You can just use KCL and KVL to solve it.”